Phase transition amplification of proton number fluctuations in nuclear collisions from a transport model approach: UrQMD simulations with a phase transition

 \section{UrQMD simulations with a phase transition}

 The UrQMD transport model \cite{Bass:1998ca,Bleicher:1999xi,Bleicher:2022kcu} describes A+A collisions in terms of the explicit propagation of hadrons in phase space, their elastic and inelastic two-body reactions, and decay of unstable particles.
 In its cascade version the effective equation of state of UrQMD resembles a non-interacting hadron resonance gas \cite{Bravina:1998pi,Zabrodin:2009fz}.
 To include a more realistic EoS and even a phase transition, a density dependent potential is introduced in the QMD part of the simulation.
 The interactions among baryons are implemented via a density dependent potential energy per baryon $V(n_B)$.
-This allows to incorporate any density-dependent EoS in the non-relativistic Hamilton equations of motion (see~Refs.~\cite{OmanaKuttan:2022the,Steinheimer:2022gqb} for more details).
+This allows to incorporate any density-dependent EoS in the non-relativistic Hamilton equations of motion (see~Refs.~\cite{OmanaKuttan:2022the,Steinheimer:2022gqb} for more details)\footnote{Note, that the extension of our approach to a relativistic description is not a trivial task due to the fact that QMD is not a local mean field model.
+A possible solution to this problem has been presented in the RQMD approach \cite{Sorge:1989vt,Nara:2020ztb}.
+However, the RQMD approach would also require the use of the scalar in addition the vector potential energy density and a method how these can be extracted from any EoS-model would have to be developed.
+This problem will be addressed in future works.}.

 For the present work we use an EoS which was derived from the Chiral SU(3)-flavor parity-doublet Polyakov-loop quark-hadron mean-field model (CMF) \cite{Steinheimer:2010ib, Steinheimer:2011ea, Mukherjee:2016nhb, Motornenko:2018hjw}, both in its most recent version~\cite{Motornenko:2019arp}, and in a modified version that contains an additional first order phase transition (PT), denoted further as PT.
 The CMF model incorporates a realistic description of nuclear matter with nuclear incompressibility of $K_0=267$ MeV, chiral symmetry breaking in the hadronic and quark sectors, as well as an effective deconfinement transition.

+In the case of the PT model a simple augmentation is used in order to implement an additional phase transition.
+To provide a metastable state at large baryon densities the original mean-field potential of the CMF model is truncated at density $n_B^{cut} = 2.6 n_0$, where $n_0=0.16$~fm$^{-3}$ is the nuclear matter saturation density.
+For $n_B>n_B^{cut}$ the potential is then shifted by $\Delta n_B= 2.6n_0$.
+The mean-field energy between $n_B^{cut}<n_B<n_B^{cut}+\Delta n_B$ is interpolated by a third order polynomial in order to create a second minimum in the energy per baryon $V(n_B)$ and to ensure that its derivative is a continuous function.
+Note, that this procedure modifies the CMF EoS only at high baryon densities, leaving low-density description consistent with nuclear matter properties and lattice QCD constraints.
+For details see Refs.~\cite{Savchuk:2022aev,Li:2022iil,Steinheimer:2022gqb} where this procedure was introduced.